-Revenue comprises the fair value of the consideration for the sale of services and products in the ordinary course of the Group's activities.
+Revenue is measured at the fair value of the consideration received or receivable for the sale of services.
 Revenue is shown net of applicable taxes.

 2.7.1 Rendering of services

 The Group provides a variety of digital technological solutions to the sports, film, broadcast, advertising and media industries.